top of page

 When you consistently give your system small moments of rest, you create resilience.
 Your capacity slowly expands again.

 Feeling overwhelmed often comes with guilt or shame for not handling things “better.”
-But what you need most in those moments isn’t criticism, it’s care.
+But what you need most in those moments isn’t criticism; it’s care.
 Speak to yourself the way you would to a dear friend who’s exhausted.

 Try this: Of course I feel overwhelmed.
 I’ve been carrying so much.
 It’s okay to pause.
 It’s okay to rest.